aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/cleanup.md

     Now that you have seen how AWS Secrets Manager can rotate the credentials for a private database and, optionally, with AWS Fargate, please follow these steps to remove the resources you created, including the private database.

-    1. [Delete the secret you created in Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_delete-restore-secret.html?shortFooter=true).
+    1. **<a href="https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_delete-restore-secret.html?shortFooter=true" target="_blank">Delete the secret you created in Secrets Manager</a>**.
 Note that when you delete a secret, the deletion is scheduled for a minimum of seven days in the future.

-    2. When you enabled rotation on your secret, AWS Secrets Manager used AWS CloudFormation to create an AWS Lambda function to do the rotation using the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/).
-Go to the AWS CloudFormation console and delete this stack.
-The name of the stack begins with the following string:
+    2. When you enabled rotation on your secret, AWS Secrets Manager used AWS CloudFormation to create an AWS Lambda function to do the rotation using the AWS Serverless Application Repository.
+Go to the AWS CloudFormation console and delete this stack. eThe name of ethe stack begins with the following string:

         **aws-serverless-repository-SecretsManagerRDSMySQLRotationSingleUser**

-        Look for a stack with this naming convention that was created at about the same time as you enabled rotation.  **Do not proceed to the next step until this stack has been deleted.**
+        Look for a stack with this naming convention that was created at about the same time as you enabled rotation.  **Do not proceed to the next step until this stack has been deleted.**  The stack deletion process may take several minutes.

-    3. [Delete the main CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) that you created in the Build phase.
+    3. **<a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html" target="_blank">Delete the main CloudFormation stack</a>**.
 The stack deletion process may take several minutes to complete.
 If the stack deletion process either pauses or fails, it may be because of an Elastic Network Interface that gets created when rotation is enabled.
-In this case, [delete the Elastic Network Interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) and try deleting the CloudFormation stack again.
+In this case, **<a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html" target="_blank">delete the Elastic Network Interface</a>** and try deleting the CloudFormation stack again.